Multi-result sets

 caerius.resultset.multi = true · caerius.resultset.expected_count = 3

-2. Two result sets — TVP + multi-RS
+2. Read two result sets with a TVP

-You can combine a TVP input with a multi-result-set output — still one round-trip and one span:
+You can combine a TVP input with a multi-result-set output in one round trip and one span:

 GetUsersWithOrdersByTvpAsync(